-LANGUAGE ARTS - GRADE 1

-STRAND: LISTENING AND SPEAKING MAJOR OBJECTIVES TERM UNIT Speak clearly and concisely using vivid descriptions.
+LANGUAGE ARTS - GRADE 1 STRAND: LISTENIN G AND SPEAKING MAJOR OBJECTIVES TERMS UNITS Speak clearly and concisely using vivid descriptions.
 1 1 Listen for and interpret specific information from a variety of sources.
 2 2 Describe incidents and tell stories from their own experiences.
 2 2 Retell stories ordering events using story language.
 2 2 Talk freely about comparisons made between personal experiences and characters in text.
 3 1 Speak clearly and concisely about personal views and factual information.
 3 3 Use appropriate language structures in speaking for a variety of purposes.
-3 1 Speak clearly and concisely using SJE and JC 3 1 STRAND: FLUENCY AND RECOGNITION (WORD RECOGNITION AND VOCABULARY DEVELOPMENT) MAJOR OBJECTIVES TERM UNIT Tell the location/position (i.e. the beginning, middle, or end) of sounds/phonemes in a number of one-syllable words 1 1
+3 1 Speak clearly and concisely using SJE and JC 3 1 STRAND: FLUENCY AND RECOGNITION (WORD RECOGNITION AND VOCABULARY DEVELOPMENT) MAJOR OBJECTIVES TERMS UNITS Tell the location/position (i.e. the beginning, middle, or end) of sounds/phonemes in a number of one-syllable words 1 1 Identify sounds/phonemes in specific locations in one syllable words 1 1

-Identify sounds/phonemes in specific locations in one syllable words 1 1 Learn and practice mouth formations for different sounds of the alphabet 1 2 Separate individual phonemes in given words 1 2 Blend phonemes to form words 1 2 Substitute consonant sounds with similar rimes to derive new words 1 2 Sequence letters of the alphabet 1 2 Identify onset and rimes in given words 1 2 Identify and match initial/final sound with letters 1 2 Form and pronounce words with different inflectional ending 1 2 Learn and use basic sight words and vocabulary linked to grade level curriculum 1 2 segmentation in order to build foundation
+Learn and practice mouth formations for different sounds of the alphabet 1 2 Separate individual phonemes in given words 1 2 Blend phonemes to form words 1 2 Substitute consonant sounds with similar rimes to derive new words 1 2 Sequence letters of the alphabet 1 2 Identify onset and rimes in given words 1 2 Identify and match initial/final sound with letters 1 2 Form and pronounce words with different inflectional ending 1 2 Learn and use basic sight words and vocabulary linked to grade level curriculum 1 2 Use picture clues to determine vocabulary for particular contexts 1 2 Practice phonemic awareness skill of segmentation in order to build foundation for phonic development.
+2 1 Learn and practice mouth formations for different sounds of the alphabet 2 2 Use different onsets with given rimes to form new words 2 1 Arrange letters sequentially 2 2